allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

     </tr>
     <tr>
         <td colspan="3">
-        Summary: a solution is to minimize the ratio of missing test coverage and isolate classes responsible for loading/writing data from/to these dependencies as much as possible.
+        Summary: A solution is to minimize the ratio of missing test coverage and isolate classes responsible for loading/writing data from/to these dependencies as much as possible.
 Another issue is to inject all this stuff into CI pipeline but this is completely another story.
 So, in both cases, it was a quite tedious process.
 To ensure there are no performance issues and jobs are not broken we run them on a dev environment using the production data which also took us a lot of time.